mauroservienti/milestone.github.io/_posts/please-welcome-model-binding-formatters-to-servicecomposer.md

 }
 ```

-Both formatters and model binding requires the MVC infrastructure to be in place; this means that, as in the above snippet, one of the following needs to be configured:
+Both formatters and model binding require the MVC infrastructure to be in place.
+This means that, as in the above snippet, one of the following needs to be configured:

 - AddControllers()
 - AddControllersAndViews()